Knowledge is power.

 Don’t lose hope.
 Empower yourself.

-Asking questions every step of the way will not only help alleviate your concerns, but it could open up opportunities that otherwise would go overlooked by yourself and/or your healthcare team.
+Asking questions every step of the way will not only help alleviate your concerns, but could help uncover opportunities that might otherwise go overlooked by yourself and/or your healthcare team.

-Because of the COVID-19 pandemic, it may not be possible for patients to have a caregiver or loved one present during their appointments or diagnoses.
-Going in alone, it can be easy to miss details.
+Because of the COVID-19 pandemic, it may not be possible for patients to have a caregiver or additional person present during their appointments.
+It can be easy to miss or forget details when attending appointments alone.
 Ask your health care professional if you can:

-To be successful with your advocacy, you need to remain focused and be persistent.
+To be successful when advocating for yourself, you need to remain focused and be persistent.
 The more you understand your diagnosis, treatment options, and personal goals, the better you and your health care team can respond.
 This is also true of workplace accommodations, and other areas of interest to you.

-Download this list of questions to bring with you to your appointment.
+Download this list of questions to bring with you to your health care appointments.

-Understand the needs of the individual: Define what it is that you, or your loved one, requires.
+Understand the Needs of the Individual: Define what it is that you, or the person you care for, requires.
 What are their goals – Is it quality of life?
 Is it access to a specific treatment?
 Establish these goals early on to keep focus in your self-advocacy efforts.

-The Gaps: What is standing in the way of the goals of the brain tumour patient?
+Understand the Gaps: What is standing in the way of the goals of the brain tumour patient?
 Who can make changes?
-Identifying the barriers between yourself, your loved one, and their established goals is the first – and most important – step to overcoming them.
+Identifying the barriers between the brain tumour patient, the caregiver, and the established goals is the first step to overcoming them.